pallavinishanth/StockHawk/README.md

 Handled error cases in Android.

-The features and libraries used in Stock Hawk are listed below :

-GridLayout implementation.

-RecyclerView.

-Floating Action Button.

-ButterKnife.
+### Plugins

+ButterKnife

-MPAndroidChart for stock detail graph.
+MPAndroidChart for stock detail graph

-Collection Widget.

-Toast and SnackBar to show short messages.
+Toast and SnackBar to show short messages

-Support Right-to-Left Layouts.

-Accessibility (A11y Testing with Talkback) and Localization (L10n).
+Accessibility (A11y Testing with Talkback) and Localization (L10n)

 Yahoofinance API

-Install

-To install the app on your device, there are three ways possible:

-1.)
-Download the .apk file from the build directory and copy it on to your Android device and Install it.

-2.)
-Import the project into the Android Studio IDE and hit the play button to install the app via ADB.

-3.)
-Follow the commands to install the app via ADB using Command Prompt.